 Our web servers automatically collect limited information about your computer’s connection to the Internet, including your IP address, when you visit our websites.
 (Your IP address is a number that lets computers attached to the Internet know where to send you data — such as the web pages you view.)
 Your IP address does not identify you personally.
 We use this information to deliver our web pages to you upon request, to tailor our websites to the interests of our users, to measure traffic within our websites and let advertisers know the geographic locations from where our visitors come.

 When we present information to our advertisers — to help them understand our audience and confirm the value of advertising on our websites — it is usually in the form of aggregated statistics on traffic to various pages within our sites.
-If you do register with INDUSTRIAL AUTOMATION REVIEW, we may, from time to time, contact you about content and features that we believe may be of interest to you.
+If you do register with POWERTECH REVIEW, we may, from time to time, contact you about content and features that we believe may be of interest to you.